emann615/LetsDefendAlerts/Walk-Throughs/SOC166 Javascript Code Detected in Requested URL.md

 ### Do You Need Tier 2 Escalation?

-Based on the organization escalation procedure, there is no need to escalate the case since the attack was not successful, and it originated from an external IP address.
+Based on the organization's escalation procedure, there is no need to escalate the case since the attack was not successful, and it originated from an external IP address.

 ## Analyst Note